believion/lingoClone/README.md

 ---

-Happy Learning with **LingoClone**!
+Happy Learning with **Lingo Expert**!
 If you have any questions or need further assistance, please feel free to contact us.